What We Do

 Credential to Career

-Credential to Career (C2C) is a free three-month program that helps parents identify a pathway to a career that pays a family-sustaining wage, including group workshops and individual coaching sessions.
-At the end of the program, participants have a detailed, personal plan to achieve their career goals.
+Credential to Career (C2C) is a free three-month program that helps parents identify and enter family-sustaining career paths, including group workshops and individual coaching sessions.
+At the end of the program, each participant has a detailed, personal plan to achieve their education and career goals.

 One Family Scholars

-The One Family Scholars program provides individualized college, career, and financial coaching to low-income parents pursuing a college degree.
-Scholars also receive a scholarship that helps to offset both direct costs of college (tuition, fees) and indirect costs of college (books, supplies, and living expenses).
+The One Family Scholars program provides personalized academic and career coaching to single parents with low incomes in college across Massachusetts.
+One Family Scholars also receive a scholarship that helps to offset both the direct costs of college (tuition, fees, books, technology) and the indirect costs (transportation, childcare, etc.).